Netherlands 2023 "Prehistoric animals (II)"

 Map of Doggerland with associated philatelic materials.
 Image credit: the image was created by fellow collector Mr Peter Brandhuber from Germany.

-The first fossils on the seabed of the Netherlands, were found in 1848 as a bycatch of fishermen who dragged their beam trawls across the seabed and brought up all kinds of bones and archaeological objects in addition to fish.
+The first fossils on the seabed of the Netherlands, were found in 1848 as bycatch of fishermen who dragged their beam trawls across the seabed and brought up all kinds of bones and archaeological objects in addition to fish.
 Thanks to the fishermen, finds are still brought ashore every day.

 In addition, over the past three decades, several expeditions have been implemented using chartered beam trawlers with the aim of intensively dredging for fossil land mammals from the Pleistocene sediments at locations that had previously yielded chance finds from commercial beam trawling.